 1. If You Have Been Seriously Injured in an Auto Accident on a Holiday

-If you are involved in a serious auto accident on a holiday in South Carolina, what should you do?
+If you are involved in a serious auto accident on holiday in South Carolina, what should you do?
 First and foremost, you should prioritize your own health and safety.
 Even though it is a holiday, the police, firefighters, and EMTs are still working, and you need to call 911 from the scene of the collision.

 You should also obtain all necessary medical treatment right away.
 If your doctor’s office is closed, go to your nearest hospital.
-While no one wants to spend their holiday waiting in an emergency room or lying in a hospital bed, at this point you need to make sure you receive all the necessary treatment for your accident-related injuries.
+While no one wants to spend their holiday waiting in an emergency room or lying in a hospital bed, at this point, you need to make sure you receive all the necessary treatment for your accident-related injuries.

 2. If You Have Tragically Lost a Loved One in a Fatal Holiday Auto Accident

-In order to file a wrongful death claim, your family will need to hire a lawyer to investigate the accident, and your family’s lawyer will need to determine liability before initiating a lawsuit.
+To file a wrongful death claim, your family will need to hire a lawyer to investigate the accident, and your family’s lawyer will need to determine liability before initiating a lawsuit.
 Some forms of evidence can disappear quickly, so it will be important for your lawyer to conduct an investigation as soon after the accident as possible.